 Note that Appium Desktop is not the same thing as Appium.
 Appium Desktop is a graphical frontend to Appium with additional tools.
 Appium Desktop is released on its own cadence and has its own versioning system.
 If you are reporting an issue with Appium Desktop, always be sure to include both the version of Appium Desktop and the version of the Appium Server which is in use (see below).

-This app provides a convenient way to download and run the Appium automation server, as well as a tool for inspecting your Android or iOS application.
+This app provides a convenient way to download and run the Appium automation server, as well as a tool for inspecting elements in Chrome/Safari browser and your Android or iOS application.
 Its various capabilities are described in the following sections.

 Starting a simple server